An axiomatic approach to diversity: Axioms

 \section{Axioms}

-Throughout the rest of this paper, we shall assume that we are given a complete weighted graph, where the edge-weights denote the pairwise-diversities of the vertices (this is slightly different from the tree-like structure of Figure~\ref{PDtree}).
-We will henceforth refer to these pairwise-diversities as `distances', and we shall assume that they satisfy the properties of a metric.
-Our aim is to construct a way to use these distances to give a score for the overall diversity of any subset of our collection of vertices.
-To that end, we will spend this section proposing four axioms that any satisfactory diversity measure, $D$, should satisfy.
+Throughout the rest of this paper, we shall assume that we are given a complete weighted graph, where the edge-weights denote the (given) pairwise-diversities of the vertices (this is slightly different from the tree-like structure of Figure~\ref{PDtree}).
+For ease of expression, we make the following definitions:

+\begin{Definition} Let us use $D(S)$ to denote the diversity of a set $S$, and let us say \emph{the distance between $x$ and $y$} to mean $D(\{x,y\})$.
+We will assume only that these distances (i.e.~the pairwise-diversities) satisfy the properties of a metric. \end{Definition}

+Our aim is to construct a way to use the distances to give a score for the overall diversity of any subset of our collection of vertices.
+To that end, we will spend this section proposing four axioms.

 We start with three properties that are hoped to be intuitively natural:

 \begin{Axiom} For any non-empty set of vertices $S$, we have $D(S \cup \{x\}) \geq D(S)$ for all $x$, with equality if and only if $x \in S$. \end{Axiom}